-With respect to the Public Housing and HCV programs, pursuant to the CARES Act, the waivers/alternative requirements established in Notice PIH 2020-05 published on April 10, 2020, remain effective as of April 10, 2020.
-The new waivers/alternative requirements established in this Notice (HCV-11 through HCV-14 and PH-11 and PH-12) are effective for immediate use by PHAs as of the date of this Notice.
+With respect to the Public Housing and HCV programs, pursuant to the CARES Act, the waivers/alternative requirements established in prior notices remain effective as of the date of publication which established the waiver/alternative requirement.
+The new waivers/alternative requirements established in this Notice are effective for immediate use by PHAs as of the date of this Notice.
 The specific statute, regulation, and/or sub-regulatory guidance being waived (as applicable), the period of availability, and the alternative requirement (if applicable), are found in Section 1, paragraphs 7 through 12 of this Notice.

-The period of availability for the public housing and HCV waivers is in most cases extended to December 31, 2020.
+The period of availability for the public housing and HCV waivers is in most cases extended to June 30, 2021.
 Other waivers have unique dates, such as when the period of availability is dependent on a PHA's fiscal year end date or based on a specific action or activity.
-PHAs that adopted waivers/alternative requirements established in Notice PIH 2020-05 published April 10, 2020 may continue to operate under those waivers/alternative requirements through the extended availability periods.
+PHAs that adopted waivers/alternative requirements established in Notices PIH 2020-05, PIH 2020-13, PIH 2020-20, and PIH 2020-22 may continue to operate under those waivers/alternative requirements through the extended availability periods provided in this Notice.

 The period of availability for these waivers/alternative requirements, collectively or individually, may be further extended by PIH Notice should HUD determine this to be necessary.
-PHAs are not required to keep the waiver/alternative requirement in-place for the full period of availability (including any extension) but may at any time choose to revert to regular program requirements and operations.
+PHAs are not required to keep the waiver/ alternative requirement in-place for the full period of availability (including any extension) but may at any time choose to revert to regular program requirements and operations.

-With respect to Native American programs, pursuant to the CARES Act, waivers and alternative requirements provided under the IHBG program and the ICDBG program are deemed to be effective as of the date the Indian tribe or TDHE began preparing for the COVID-19 pandemic.
+With respect to Native American programs, pursuant to the CARES Act, waivers and alternative requirements provided under the IHBG program and the ICDBG program are deemed to be effective as of the date the Indian tribe or TDHE began preparing for the

+COVID-19 pandemic.
 In accordance with the Act, this waiver relief is available only for IHBG funding and ICDBG funding provided under the CARES Act, and IHBG and ICDBG funding appropriated under the FY 2020 Consolidated Appropriations Act (Public Law 116-94).
-Since the initial issuance of this PIH Notice 2020-05, HUD subsequently determined that the waiver authority under the "Community Development Fund" account in the CARES Act also authorized HUD to issue waivers and alternative requirements with respect to ICDBG funding appropriated under the FY 2019 Consolidated Appropriations Act (Public Law 116-6).
-Accordingly, this Notice includes conforming technical changes allowing waivers and alternative requirements issued under this Notice to apply to both FY 2019 and FY 2020 ICDBG funding.
-The 15 percent cap on public services was also lifted by Congress with respect to FY 2019 ICDBG funding when ICDBG grantees are carrying out activities that prevent, prepare for, and respond to COVID-19.
+Since the initial issuance of this Notice PIH 2020-05, HUD subsequently determined that the waiver authority under the "Community Development Fund" account in the CARES Act also authorized HUD to issue waivers and alternative requirements with respect to ICDBG funding appropriated under the FY 2019 Consolidated Appropriations Act (Public Law 116-6).